 After Mr. Tsong's death, the house went to a Japanese creditor and was used by the All Burma Broadcasting Station during the Japanese occupation of 1941-1945.
 It finally went to the Burmese government in 1950, who used it as a guest house.
 Currently, the Fine Arts Department under the Ministry of Culture maintains offices and an art and architecture school on the premises (Zaw 2014).

-Fortunately, the the Lim Chin Tsong palace has been designated as heritage status in 2014 by the Ministry of Culture, with the Archaeology, National Museum and Library Department to take responsibility to maintain the building.
-This unique memory of an eccentric entrepreneur deserves some tender loving care.
+Fortunately, in 2014, the Ministry of Culture designated the Lim Chin Tsong palace as heritage status, with the Archaeology, National Museum and Library Department to take responsibility to maintain the building.
+This unique memory of an eccentric entrepreneur deserves tender loving care.

 References